November 2017 Update: The first SARMS warning letters from the FDA have gone out to three companies!

-Prohormones were a mainstay of the bodybuilding supplement industry since Patrick Arnold first introduced the world to 4-androstenedione around 1996 until the passing of the DASCA bill in December 2014, effectively banning prohormones once and for all.
-Since then, extreme muscle-building consumers and companies alike have been looking for alternatives – and many of them have turned to the prohormone-like compounds, SARMs.
+Prohormones (PHs) were a mainstay of the bodybuilding supplement industry since Patrick Arnold first introduced the world to 4-androstenedione around 1996 until the passing of the DASCA bill in December 2014, effectively banning prohormones once and for all.
+Since then, extreme muscle-building consumers and companies alike have been looking for alternatives – and many of them have turned to another set of aggressive compounds, SARMs.

-SARMs are non-steroidal compounds that still activate the androgen receptors, and according to user feedback typically give similar results to a light prohormone or steroid cycle.
+SARMs are non-steroidal compounds that still activate the androgen receptors, and according to user feedback typically give similar results to a light PH or steroid cycle.

-Up front, this all sounds good – the next prohormone replacement is here… right?
+Up front, this all sounds good – the next PH replacement is here… right?
 But as you can imagine, it’s not always that simple.

 Choose your own adventure